 You could click here to calculate how much you’ll receive.

-Will the payment be made in instalments?
+Will the payment be made in installments?

 No. You will receive a single payment with the full amount.
 However, bills added in the future can beget additional payments.